TextureHQ/weather-plus/README.md

 console.log(weather.conditions.original);  // Original provider text (e.g., "clear sky")
 ```

-For OpenWeather, the standardization is based on the API's icon codes as documented at [OpenWeather Weather Conditions](https://openweathermap.org/weather-conditions#Weather-Condition-Codes-2), which provides more accurate and consistent results compared to using the description text.
+For OpenWeather, the standardization is based on the API's Weather Condition ID codes as documented at [OpenWeather Weather Conditions](https://openweathermap.org/weather-conditions).

 This allows you to display either the original detailed condition from the provider or use the standardized value for consistent UI elements or logic across your application.